Matera Travel Guide: Things to Do, See, Eat & Experience in Italy’s City of Caves

 One of the highlights of my visit to Matera was simply wandering around the town and stopping to soak in the views any time we came upon a lookout point, and there were lots of these!

-Audrey and Samuel in Matera, Italy.
+That Backpacker Audrey Bergner and Nomadic Samuel all smiles whilst visiting in Matera, Italy.

 There were two views I particularly loved: one was the terrace right in front of Matera Cathedral and the other was the terrace right next to the Convent of Saint Agostino.
 These two spots offered postcard-perfect views.

-Scenic views of Matera from a far away vantage point
+Scenic views of Matera from a far away vantage point highlighting ancient architecture and dramatic cliff drops in Italy

 Hiking to the caves